Irvine Spectrum Center: Expansion

 The Irvine Company announced in 2016 that the former Macy's building would be torn down and turned into 20 new stores, which were to open in 2018.
-The new stores have since opened in the southeastern section of the center, featuring a newly designed Apple Store and 19 new stores and restaurants.
+The new stores have since opened in the southeastern section of the center, featuring a newly designed Apple Store, a two-story H&M, and 18 new stores and restaurants.

 The Irvine Spectrum Center continued to expand a new wing on the south side of the center in 2020.
-The outdoor mall added large stores, restaurants, and cafes such as Sephora, Black Dot Cafe, Apple, and a new children's playground.
+The outdoor center added large stores, restaurants, and cafes such as Sephora, Blk Dot Coffee, Apple, and a new children's playground.
 This $200 million expansion has attracted new revenue for the mall.

+On August 21, 2020, the movie theater reopened as Regal Cinemas with a new modern look.

+On March 2025, Rivian was open in irvine spectrum center.

+On September 26, 2025, Mastro's Ocean Club was open in irvine spectrum center.

+Crimes

+On July 23, 2025, social media influencer Juicy Jacob arrived at the shopping center and donned the attire of the Lorax.
+This incident resulted in the formation of a large crowd, prompting the dispatch of law enforcement authorities.

+On October 24, 2025, another social media influencer, Matt Sumida, visited the mall for a video production.
+Similar to the previous incident, a substantial crowd gathered, necessitating the deployment of law enforcement personnel.
+Consequently, two individuals sustained minor injuries during the crowd’s formation.

 Design

-The architecture of the property is based on Moroccan architecture, figuring most prominently in the center's second phase.
+The architecture of the property is based on Moroccan and Moorish architecture, figuring most prominently in the center's second phase, which is based on the design of the Alhambra in Granada, Spain.

 The center is car dependent, with the center itself surrounded by at least 2,300 parking spaces.

 A white obelisk, which at night features the word "SPECTRUM" vertically projected onto it, is located on the northern corner near the freeway.
 It contains a cell phone and television tower.

-Attractions

-In 2002, the Irvine Spectrum Center added a Ferris wheel called Giant Wheel.
-It is made by Westech Limited in Italy.
-Each open-air gondola can seat up to 6 people with a minimum of 2 people.
-It is located near Nordstrom.